Reward Offered in New Haven Slaying

 Greenwich is well known as one of the richest towns in the entire country.
 While the Martha Moxley murder has garnered national headlines because of the convicted murderer’s connection to the Kennedy family, there is a murder of a teenaged boy that has gone unsolved.
 In August 31st.
 1984, Matthew Margolies was last seen heading towards the woods to go fishing.
 His family reported he was missing and five days later his body was found in a makeshift grave under a pile of leaves.
 He died of multiple stab wounds.
 A knife was found nearby, but his fishing rod was gone.
 His body had been found under some leaves with dirt shoved down his throat.
 There is a $50,000 REWARD for information leading to the arrest and conviction of the individual(s) responsible for the 1984 murder of 13-year-old Matthew Margolies which occured in the Glenville section of Greenwich, CT.
-If you have information contact the Greenwich Police at 203-622-8000 or on the web at:
+If you have information contact the Greenwich Police at 203-622-8000.

 Police Looking for Clues into Man’s Untimely Death